 Skywalker Ranch is the headquarters for Lucasfilm and Skywalker Sound, located 40 minutes north of San Fransisco.
 George Lucas wanted a retreat for film makers to create outside of the Los Angeles Studio scene.

-The main house is a gorgeous Victorian style ranch house, it was first thing George Lucas built on the property.
-While it’s full of art and original movie artifacts, it was designed to be comfortable, creative space.
-We toured several rooms on the main level.
-The first one containing display cases filled with really cool George Lucas memorabilia, like a crystal skull, the Holy Grail chalice and THE hat from the Indiana Jones movies.
 Luke Skywalker’s Hero Light Saber is on display as well as original models from Star Wars.
 The AT-AT is the size of a toy, it’s crazy how they made them look so huge and real on-screen.
 The stop motion animation in the original Star Wars is truly amazing.

-We weren’t allowed to take any pictures within the main house but check out how pretty the front doors are!
-A lot of the building materials were made at the ranch.
 This official photo of the Lucas Research Library showcases the amazing stained glass ceiling and spiral wood stair case, both built on site.
 They had to corkscrew the staircase into the library through a window opening.
-What you can’t see is the cozy fireplace, it would be an incredible place to spend the afternoon reading.

-There are several difference spaces at the Main House to inspire employees and guests, including a garden atrium right outside the library.
 George Lucas’ office suite is on the 2nd floor in the round turret.
 There is also a smaller screening room in the main house and it houses their super secret art department.

-There are also several restaurants at the ranch for employees and guests including one at the main house.
-They regularly hold BBQ’s outside on the lawn for employees.
 We met the chef at the main house, Mindy, who told us about the elaborate gingerbread houses she makes every Christmas.
 This year’s house was a replica of the main ranch house and took several people to lift and move.

 The grounds of Skywalker Ranch are really beautiful and serene.
 With all the greenery, I can almost image an ewok running out from behind a tree.